About Us

 Ed currently serves on the Georgia DBHDD (Department of Behavioral Health and Developmental Disabilities) Leadership Council and Region 2 Board, and is committed to advocating for greater access of telemental health counseling services for underserved populations.

-Currently, he manages an outpatient mental health clinic and is in private practice.
-His work experience includes providing individual counseling, group counseling, and psychological testing to children, adolescents, and adults.
-He also provides clinical supervision to licensed professionals, professionals working towards obtaining their license, and to gradute students pursing their master's and doctoral degrees in the fields of Mental Health Counseling, Clinical Psychology, and Rehabilitation Counseling.
+Currently, Dr. Keller is the chief of a psychology department at a hospital and is in private practice.
+His work experience includes proving individual counseling, group counseling, and psychological testing to children, adolescents, and adults.
+He also provides clinical supervision to licensed professionals, professionals working towards obtaining their licenses, and to graduate students pursuing their master’s and doctoral degrees in the fields of Mental Health Counseling, Clinical Psychology, and Rehabilitation Counseling.

 Stephanie E. Moultrie is a licensed clinical social worker in the state of Georgia with over 19 years experience.